What is Computer Science?

 Eric Zair '20

 Hard work and networking have paid dividends for computer science major Eric Zair ’20.
-A brief encounter with alumnus Garry Griggs ’17 last spring paved the way for a paid internship over the summer at Assured Information Security, a cybersecurity contracting company in Rome, N.Y.
+A brief encounter with alumnus Garry Griggs ’17 as an undergraduate student paved the way for a paid internship over the summer at Assured Information Security, a cybersecurity contracting company in Rome, N.Y.
 That internship gave him real-world experience and allowed him to take what he had learned in the classroom and apply it in a professional setting.
-Now he’s back on campus completing the coursework for his degree and mentoring younger students in the computer science program.
-With commencement just around the corner, his sights are set on a future career in the field of cybersecurity.

 Hack Potsdam is a 24-hour student-run hackathon where people meet to engage in collaborative computer programming by working one project with a team for the duration of the event.
 Hack Potsdam is free and open to all matriculated students over 18, alumni and professors.
 The event is held at Clarkson in the spring and at SUNY Potsdam in the fall.